Open-Finance-Lab/FinRL_Contest_2024/Task_2_starter_kit/README.md

 We use the sentiment score as an example in our starter kit.
 You can improve on this sentiment analysis or generate your own signal.

 The starter kit includes:
-- `task2_dataset.zip`
+- `task2_dsets.zip`
 - `task2_env.py`: an example of environment to utilize RLMF.
 It defines the state and action space for the LLM agent to explore.
 This environment generates reward signals based on the stock price movement (market feedback) and sentiment score (LLM output).
 You are free to make changes or write your own environment.
 - `task2_news.py`: it contains the function to read the news dataset.
-- `task2_stocks.py`: it contains the function to dowload the OHLCV dataset from yfinance.
 - `task2_signal.py`: it contains the prompt and code to use the LLM to generate sentiment score.
 In this file you may change the prompt to generate various other signals.
 For example you can change the range of sentiment scores as long as the thresholds are set to 30% of the maximum and minimum value.
 (We will evaluate using these thresholds so please do not use other values)
 - `task2_train.py`: it imports a model and tokenizer.
-It calls helper functions from the other task2_ files to fetch stock tickers, fetch appropriate news to tickers, use the environment in order to fine-tune the LLM.
+It calls helper functions from the other task2 files to fetch stock tickers, fetch appropriate news to tickers, use the environment in order to fine-tune the LLM.
 - `task2_eval.py`: we provide a sample evaluation file that shows how you can evaluate your model using a simple strategy.
 - `task2_config.py`: We provide a configuration class that is used for both training and evaluation.
 Both the train and evaluation file use this class.
 Not all parameters need to be used in training or evaluation, and we describe their uses in detail in the enxt section.

 parameters you may set freely:
 - `END_DATE`: you may set your own training ranges.
 - `START_DATE`
-- `signal_strengh` You can set a custom signal range for your model to learn to estimate.
+- `signal_strength` You can set a custom signal range for your model to learn to estimate.
-- datasets: you may partition the stock and news datasets into validation datasets.
-Using the full training dataset before training might help you understand the baseline performance of your model
+- datasets: you may train the model on additional datasets using RLMF, eval set will use a larger hidden testing set similar to the split given
 - signals: we provide a sample signal generation function.
 As with the training, you are free to provide your own signal generation function
 - `train steps`: you may change the number of training steps that your model does.
 We set this to 50 in the demo kit, but we recommend setting it to at least the length of your training data.